JackDinn/tbtray/README.md

     xdotool
-    wmctrl                                          [these 2 control the window manager] python3-bs4 (or python-beautifulsoup4)          [One of these are for the favicon scraping] python3-pyqt5.qtmultimedia (or qt5-multimedia)  [One of these are for the sound]
+    wmctrl                                          [these 2 control the window manager] python3-pyqt5.qtmultimedia (or qt5-multimedia)  [One of these are for the sound]

     Then clone the repo